Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Results and Discussion

 One key feature of organic molecules is the presence of a great variety of rings\cite{shearerRingsClinicalTrials2022}, and in-ring torsion parameters have crucial impact on the conformational PES of rings.
 However, this is much less discussed in the development of MMFFs.
 In this work, we carefully constructed the in-ring torsion scan training dataset to improve the performance of ByteFF on in-ring torsions.
-We also curated the BDTorsion-InRing benchmark dataset, which consists of 1000 chemically diverse fragments with QM calculated in-ring torsion profiles.
 As shown in Fig.~\ref{fig:torsion} (c) and (f), both ByteFF-gopt and ByteFF-joint significantly outperform competitors, with both RMSE and Boltzmann RMSE mostly better than chemical accuracy, respectively.
 As an example to illustrate the accuracy of ByteFF-gopt and ByteFF-joint in predicting in-ring torsional energy profile, we present a molecule from the BDTorsion-InRing dataset that contains a four-membered aliphatic ring (Fig.~\ref{fig:InRing_example} (a)).
-On this molecule, we calculated the torsional energy profile for the in-ring torsion atoms highlighted in Fig.~\ref{fig:InRing_example} (a), and compared PES predictions from various force fields with the QM references (Fig.~\ref{fig:InRing_example} (b) and (c)).
+On this molecule, we calculated the torsional energy profile for the in-ring torsion atoms highlighted in Fig.~\ref{fig:InRing_example} (a), and compared PES predictions from various force fields with the QM references (Fig.~\ref{fig:InRing_example} (b)).
 It is evident that both Espaloma-0.3.0 (green) and OpenFF-2.0.0 (blue) failed to predict the energy landscape in the vicinity of the local minimum, which could lead to incorrect predictions of ring conformations in geometric optimization or MD simulations.
 Though GAFF-2.2 captured the approximate shape of this torsional energy landscape, it overestimated the barrier near -130$^\circ$ while significantly underestimated the energy near -160$^\circ$, which led to significantly incorrect shifts of the predicted location of global energy minimum.
 In contrast, both ByteFF-gopt and ByteFF-joint predictions align well with QM references, which not only captured the shape of the energy landscape, but also accurately predicted the positions and energy differences of local minima.
+In addition to accurately predicting in-ring torsional energy profiles, ByteFF models also excel in the prediction of non-ring torsions, as illustrated with the example molecule in Fig.~\ref{fig:InRing_example} (c).
+As shown in Fig.~\ref{fig:InRing_example} (d), ByteFF-gopt and ByteFF-joint successfully predicted the torsional energy landscape of the highlighted non-ring torsion, which is highly consistent with the QM reference, while other force fields failed to predict both the positions of energy minima and the height of the energy barrier.
+More example molecules are provided in Fig. S2-S3 including both in-ring and non-ring torsions, where ByteFF models predicted the torsional energy profiles with exceptional accuracy against the QM reference, while other force fields failed to achieve.

 The effectiveness and accuracy of ByteFF-gopt and ByteFF-joint stems from the synergy of two components: comprehensive in-house training datasets and carefully tweaked training strategy.
 The iterative optimization-and-training strategy allows the model to accurately capture the energy landscape along torsional degrees of freedom, minimizing interference from complex interactions such as bond-torsion coupling that is beyond the limited description of the chosen functional form.
 The predictions are further enhanced by the simple but effective model-ensemble averages.